 - Don't put on lotions or oils: Products like oils, soap, suntan lotion will pollute the clarity of your water making it cloudy and ripe for bacteria to grow.

 When it comes to treating your water, you can choose to go au naturel or treat with chemicals.
 Keeping your tub chemical-free is entirely possible, you'll just need to clean it more frequently.
 Find out how to keep your water fresh and your tub clean.
-Don't want to clean your tub every week?
+Don't want to change your tub water every week?
 You can always add non-toxic chemicals after every use to sustain the longevity of your water.
 There are pros and cons to both.
+Tip: customers with electricity can even opt to set up an automatic cleaning filter if they're short on water supply.

 Tips for Conserving Water

 For cabin owners, conserving water isn't just resourceful, it can be a necessity.
-At AlumiTubs, we get that.
 When it comes to conserving water, there's a few tips and tricks that will go a long way:

 Tip #1: Less is more in this case.
 If you treat your water more regularly, you can sustain the longevity of your fill requiring you to use less freshwater over time.

-Tip #2: Use both the styrofoam and cedar lids to protect your water.
+Tip #2: Use the cedar lid and aluminum firebox cover to protect your water.
 Debris can often make its way into your tub (such as falling leaves or pollen during spring).
-To protect your water and keep it as clean as possible, keep the lids on — even if you're heading inside briefly to refresh your drink or grab a towel.
+To protect your water and keep it as clean as possible, keep the cedar lid on at any time, and use the firebox cover for when the stove isn't in use.

 Tip #3: Repurpose your water!
 You can always reuse your chemical-free, or neutralized, water in the garden, keeping your hot tub paradise looking lush and beautiful.